MicrosoftDocs/xamarin-docs/contributing-guidelines/voice-tone.md

 they may not have the English vocabulary you have.

 However, you are still writing for technical professionals.
 You can assume that your readers have programming knowledge and the specific vocabulary for programming terms.
-Object Oriented Programming, Class, and Object, Function and Method will all be familiar terms.
+Object-Oriented Programming, Class, and Object, Function and Method will all be familiar terms.
 However, not everyone reading your articles will have a formal computer science degree.
 Terms like 'idempotent' probably need to be defined if you use it: